GermanBrainRot/Project-Galileo/README.md

 To arrive at dynamics for *coupled* systems, the underlying state space should be a cartesian product of possible states of the different protagonists.

 In the Markov chain community, this is a no-brainer - that's how they do it.
 In unitary evolution though, the pairing of states is done only *after* moving to quantum "probabilities", leading to tensor products which appear mathematically awkward.
-So this may already be ***the*** the notational contribution that appears to be originally due to the later Barandes that makes what I am trying to do at all possible.
+So this may already be ***the*** the notational contribution that appears to be originally due to the later Barandes (cited above) that makes what I am trying to do at all possible.

-Just for the skeptical physicist: We are *not* talking about a Cartesian product of Hilbert spaces, we are talking about a Cartesian product of the underlying configuration spaces.
+Just for the skeptical physicist: We are *not* talking about a Cartesian product of Hilbert spaces, we are talking about a Cartesian product of the underlying *configuration* spaces.

-Quick historical note: I made this shift in notation independently of Barandes (I am only vaguely familiar with his formalism-heavy work) because to someone coming from the stochastic processes angle, it's awfully natural.
+Historical note: I made this shift in notation independently of Barandes (I am only vaguely familiar with his formalism-heavy work) because to someone coming from the stochastic processes angle, it's awfully natural.
 It doesn't make computations intractable either, because you can still exploit sparse vector math.
-All it does is to clarify the picture.
-I imagine generations of mathematicians having the same painfully obvious idea, but whenever they brought it up and assumed physicists to understand that they were talking about the configuration space, the physicists struck that idea down because they assumed the mathematician was talking about cartesian products of Hilbert spaces.
-The mathematician would then have concluded that QM is just an unintelligible mystery and the physicists would have moved on with the impression that the mathematicians just don't get it.
-Well, *good that we talked about it*.
+All it does is to clarify the picture -

+that is, provided you are *not* Mr Barandes.
+Listen, good Sir!
+Math is just math.
+You do not need to move to "unistochastic matrices" that only make everything more complicated just because you find wave function realism philosophically unappealing.
+You say it is [difficult to extract](https://arxiv.org/pdf/2402.16935) relevant information from textbooks and publications?
+Please stop contributing to the problem.
+(By the way: thanks to AI, it's no longer quite true).
+Yes: good philosophers should be on a constant crusade against metaphysics - but you do not fight metaphysics with new and different "unistochastic" metaphysics and bury all the good stuff under a lot of math.

+Honestly?
+The change one really needs to make is *much* simpler: just use a configuration space that is a cartesian product, draw out as many analogies from Markov chains as you can and see where it breaks.
+That's all we need to do.

 Let us now think, for example, of two billiard balls $A$ and $B$, each with $\mathbb{R}^2$ as position space (remember that billiard balls move on tables):